bluz71/vim-moonfly-colors/README.md

 _iterm2_ users on macOS can import [this](terminal_themes/moonfly.itermcolors) color scheme.

-_Gnome Terminal_ users can run [this](terminal_themes/gnome-terminal-moonfly.sh) script to
+_Gnome Terminal_ users can run [this](terminal_themes/gnome-terminal-moonfly.sh)
-create a _Moonfly_ profile.
-Firstly before executing the script, please install the `dconf-cli` command line utility for modern versions of Gnome (3.28 and later), for example `sudo apt install dconf-cli`.
-Lastly after executing the script, please set the _cursor_ and _highlight_ colors by hand, with the color values listed above, in `Preferences` / `Moonfly` / `Colors`.
+script to create a _Moonfly_ profile.
+Before executing the script, please install the `dconf-cli` command line utility for modern versions of Gnome (3.28 and later), for example `sudo apt install dconf-cli`.
+After executing the script, please set the _cursor_ and _highlight_ colors by hand, with the appropriate color values listed above, in `Preferences` / `Moonfly` / `Colors`.

 _xterm_ users on Linux can add the following snippet to their _~/.Xresources_ file and launch xterm with `xterm -name xterm-moonfly`.